I Jinsha Site

 The audio-visual techniques-equipped 4D movie “Dreaming Back to Jinsha” is played on a regular basis in the 4D cinema in Exhibition Hall, dragging the audiences back to the time machine and back to the prosperous life from Du Yu Dynasty all the way to Kaiming Dynasty 3000 years ago.
 Exhibition Hall also provides other places to look at including Jinsha special souvenir shops, Jinsha food bar, service center, storage, and other service facilities.

 The blossoming and fragrant scene is not uncommon in the Garden Area with a variety of flowers and trees waving and dancing.
 Setting foot on the Jade Road and the path running in the Ebony Forest in the Garden Area turns on yet another inner switch for the great performance showing the great changes happened on this beloved land and the arduous jade-carving work of our ancestors.

-In December, 2011, the shape of The Sun and Immortal Birds Gold Ornament was selected as the core pattern of City Logo of Chengdu.
-Today, bob官方网站_bob软件下载_bob棋牌安卓下载 is not only the symbolic cultural landscape of profound Chengdu history, but also the indispensable exhibition of ancient Shu civilization, social education base for adolescents, and environmental place for tourists’ visiting.
-Since its opening to the public on April 16th, 2007, the museum has received more than 12 million visitors from home and abroad.
+In December 2011, the gold ornament pattern Sun and Immortal Birds unearthed at Jinsha Site, a China Cultural Heritage, was also confirmed as the core pattern of the urban image of Chengdu.
+Today, Chengdu bob官方网站_bob软件下载_bob棋牌安卓下载, the iconic landscape, not only tells quietly but widely the stories of Chengdu’s long history and culture, but also has become an indispensable exhibition and research center for ancient Shu culture, a youth social education base and an important place for tourists to visit and rest.
+Since its official opening to the public on April 16, 2007, it has received more than 12.73 million tourists from home and abroad.